Pometry/Raphtory/docs/user-guide/views/6_filtering.md

 | `.is_some()`, `.is_none()` | whether the property has a value at all |

-The right-hand side can be another read. `filter.Node.degree() > filter.Node.in_degree()` selects nodes with at least one outgoing edge.
+The right-hand side can be another read. `filter.Node.degree() > filter.Node.in_degree()` selects nodes with a neighbour that does not point back at them.

+/// tab | :fontawesome-brands-python: Python

 ```{.python continuation}
 high = filter.Node.property("score") > 4